GameFreat/Website-risk-prediction-and-prevention/README.md

 __Description of the project__

 The project is based on Rule based unsupervised Learning.
 The project is divided into 2 where the phase 1 is on implementing the tree while the phase 2 is based on the feature extraction.
-The phase 1 is assigned to @Naveen B Jacob and @Navaneetha.M.
-Phase 2 is assigned to @Midhul and @Krishnapriya.
+The phase 1 is assigned to @NaveenJacob and @Navaneetha-Murali and the phase 2 is assigned to @midhulmdas and @krishnapriya.aji25.

 __Reference sites and papers :__